 - 1. Meaning of Expulsion.
 Expulsion means exclusion from attendance in all schools, grounds and activities of or within the system for a period not to exceed the remainder of the semester in which it took effect unless the misconduct occurred (a) within ten school days prior to the end of the first semester, in which case the expulsion shall remain in effect through the second semester, or (b) within ten school days prior to the end of the second semester, in which case the expulsion shall remain in effect for summer school and the first semester of the following school year, or (c) unless the expulsion is for conduct specified in these rules or in law as permitting or requiring a longer removal, in which case the expulsion shall remain in effect for the period specified therein.
 Such action may be modified or terminated by the school district at any time during the expulsion period. - 2.
 Summer Review.
 Any expulsion that will remain in effect during the first semester of the following school year will be automatically scheduled for review before the beginning of the school year.
-The review will be conducted by the hearing officer who conducted the initial expulsion hearing, or a hearing officer appointed by the Superintendent in the event no hearing was previously held or the initial hearing officer is no longer available or willing to serve, after the hearing officer has given notice of the review to the student and the student's parent or guardian.
+The review will be conducted by the hearing officer who conducted the initial expulsion hearing, or a hearing officer appointed by the Superintendent in the event no hearing was previously held or the initial hearing officer is no longer available or willing to serve, after the hearing officer has given notice of the review to the student and the student's parent or quardian.
 This review shall be limited to newly discovered evidence or evidence of changes in the student's circumstances occurring since the original hearing.
 This review may lead to a recommendation by the hearing officer that the student be readmitted for the upcoming school year.
 If the school board or board of education or a committee of such board took the final action to expel the student, the student may be readmitted only by action of the board.
-Otherwise the student may be readmitted by action of the Superintendent.

-- 3. Suspension of Enforcement of an Expulsion: Enforcement of an expulsion action may be suspended (i.e., "stayed") for a period of not more than one full semester in addition to the balance of the semester in which the expulsion takes effect, and as a condition of such suspended action, the student may be assigned to a school, class, or program/plan and to such other consequences which the school district deems appropriate. - 4.
+Otherwise the student may be readmitted by action of the Superintendent. - 3.
+Suspension of Enforcement of an Expulsion: Enforcement of an expulsion action may be suspended (i.e., "stayed") for a period of not more than one full semester in addition to the balance of the semester in which the expulsion takes effect, and as a condition of such suspended action, the student may be assigned to a school, class, or program/plan and to such other consequences which the school district deems appropriate. - 4.
 Alternative School or Pre-expulsion Procedures.
 The school shall either provide an alternative school, class or educational program for expelled students or shall follow the pre-expulsion procedures outlined in NEB.
 REV. STAT.
-79-266. - 5.
-Conclusion of Expulsion.
-At the conclusion of an expulsion, the school district will reinstate the student and accept nonduplicative, grade-appropriate credits earned by the student during the term of expulsion from any Nebraska accredited institution or institution accredited by one of the six regional accrediting bodies in the United States.
+79-266.